INRIA/scikit-learn-mooc/slides/ml_concepts.md

 ???

-Now I have a set of numbers describing irises.
+I now have a set of numerical characteristics describing irises.
 Can I build decision rules from these numbers?
 Maybe.
 See, for instance, it seems that setosa irises have a very small petal.

 ---